bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sdk_ios.md

    Member    |     Type  |        Description
    ------------- | --------- | ---------------------
-   sourceAddress|String|Optional, source account address of the operation initBalance|Long|Required, initial asset for contract account, unit MO, 1 BU = 10^8 MO, size limit [1, Long.MAX_VALUE] type|Integer|Optional, the language of the contract, the default is payload|String|Required, contract code for the corresponding language initInput|String|Optional, the input parameters of the init method in the contract code metadata|String|Optional, note
+   sourceAddress|NSString*|Optional, source account address of the operation initBalance|int64|Required, initial asset for contract account, unit MO, 1 BU = 10^8 MO, size limit [1, int64] type|Integer|Optional, the language of the contract, the default is payload|NSString*|Required, contract code for the corresponding language initInput|NSString*|Optional, the input parameters of the init method in the contract code metadata|NSString*|Optional, note

 ### ContractInvokeByAssetOperation